Ken Hom – Lee Kum Kee Scholarship – Rules of entry

 Rules of entry

 - Entry is open to students of any nationality who are enrolled on higher education degree programmes (bachelors or masters) in hospitality or culinary arts (or related fields) in any European-based educational institutions.
-Entrants must be enrolled on their degree programmes at the time of the closing date for applications for the Ken Hom – Lee Kum Kee Scholarship (31st May 2020).
+Entrants must be enrolled on their degree programmes at the time of the closing date for applications for the Ken Hom – Lee Kum Kee Scholarship (30th June 2020), or have completed their studies at the end of academic year 2019-20.

 - Submissions must be written in the English language.